 Get a head start.

 This one is simple: Begin early.
-Read ahead.
+Then follow the class syllabus and read ahead.
 Try to stay one reading assignment ahead of class.
+Why read ahead?
 First, this permits you to see the big picture.
 Readings tend to build on each other and sometimes you may not realize that you don't understand a particular concept until you encounter a more advanced concept.
 Second, reading ahead gives you wiggle room.
 Life sometimes gets in the way and we fall behind in reading.
 Reading ahead permits you to miss a day and still be prepared for class.
 Likewise, start papers early.
 Papers nearly always take longer to write than we anticipate, whether it's because we can't find sources, have a hard time understanding them, or suffer from writer's block.
 Start early so that you won't feel pressed for time.